integr8ly/integreatly-operator/test-cases/README.md

 ### Tags

-Tags are used to define specific behaviors for the test case.
+Tags are used to define specific characteristics of a test case.

 - `automated` Indicates that this test case is already automated and that it doesn't need to be executed manually
 - `per-build` Indicates that this test case should be executed on each build even if passed in the previous one